jahannasrat0607/trader-behavior-insights/README.md

 Install requirements (if needed)

-Open EDA_Report.ipynb in Jupyter or Colab
+Open trader_behaviour.ipynb in Jupyter or Colab